 Data Privacy & Cybersecurity

 Consumer data has become the world’s most valuable resource.
-It is now commonly referred to as the “new oil”—providing tremendous benefits to companies of all shapes and sizes.
+Commonly referred to as the “new oil”—such data provides tremendous benefits to companies of all shapes and sizes.
 Data is a central tool and powers many of the businesses that drive the world economy.
-At the same time, companies utilizing consumer data in their business operations have become a prime target for class action lawsuits.
+At the same time, companies utilizing consumer data in their business operations or storing sensitive information in the cloud subject to ransomware have become a prime target for class action lawsuits.

-Blank Rome’s privacy class action team is skilled in representing and defending companies that handle data in ever-increasing data privacy and cyber-related class actions.
+Blank Rome’s Privacy Class Action Defense team is skilled in representing and defending companies that handle data in an ever-increasing legal landscape.
 This includes suits stemming from alleged improper use/disclosure of personal data, as well as litigation that inevitably follows a data breach.
 In addition, our team also has experience in litigating class actions brought under industry-specific laws that include a data privacy or data security component.
-A representative list of such laws includes:
+Among the industries in which we excel:

-The California Consumer Privacy Act of 2018 (“CCPA”) is a first-of-its kind law, giving consumers a broad range of rights over how their personal data is collected, used, and sold by business entities.
+The CCPA is a first-of-its kind law, giving consumers a broad range of rights over how their personal data is collected, used, and sold by business entities.
 The CCPA also provides consumers with the ability to pursue class action litigation where their personal data has been compromised because of a data breach event.
 If successful, a consumer can recover between $100 and $750/per incident in statutory or actual damages, whichever is greater.
 While this damages figure may seem small at first blush, a class of just 5,000 consumers would subject a business to an attendant $3.25 million in potential exposure.

-Working closely with our privacy and cybersecurity team—which has substantial experience counseling and advising clients on CCPA compliance matters—Blank Rome has formed and developed a dedicated CCPA class action defense team to assist clients in defending against and defeating CCPA class actions.
-Combining our extensive class action litigation experience and our privacy attorneys’ deep subject matter knowledge (in setting up compliance programs as well as publishing extensively in the space), we are well-positioned to assist clients with developing creative, effective strategies to successfully defend and defeat CCPA class claims.
+Working closely with our privacy and cybersecurity team—which has substantial experience counseling and advising clients on CCPA and California Privacy Rights Act of 2020 (“CPRA”) compliance matters—Blank Rome has formed and developed a dedicated CCPA/CPRA class action defense team to assist clients in defending against and defeating class actions.
+Combining our extensive class action litigation experience and our privacy attorneys’ deep subject matter knowledge (in setting up compliance programs, table-top exercises as well as publishing extensively in the space), we are well-positioned to assist clients with developing creative, effective strategies to successfully defend and defeat CCPA class claims.

 Biometric Privacy Class Action Defense

-The last few years have seen significant developments in biometric privacy, the most notable being Illinois’ highest court ruling that plaintiffs can pursue Illinois Biometric Information Privacy Act (“BIPA”) claims even in the absence of any actual harm.
-This ruling has exposed companies to significant potential liability for technical failures to fully comply with BIPA, as prevailing parties are entitled to $1,000 per negligent violation, and $5,000 per willful violation (or actual damages, whichever is greater) as well as attorney’s fees.
+The last few years have seen significant developments in biometric privacy, the most notable being Illinois’ highest court ruling that plaintiffs can pursue BIPA claims even in the absence of any actual harm.
+This ruling has exposed companies to significant potential liability for technical failures to fully comply with BIPA, as prevailing parties are entitled to $1,000 per negligent violation, and $5,000 per willful violation (or actual damages, whichever is greater) as well as attorney’s fees and expert costs.
 And because BIPA applies to any company using, collecting, or storing biometric information in Illinois—or that has customers who access the company’s goods/services in Illinois—the impact has been felt nationwide.
 At the same time, legislators outside Illinois are becoming more aggressive in enacting their own biometric privacy laws to place similar requirements and limitations on the collection and use of biometric data.

 To support the rapidly evolving needs of our clients, Blank Rome has developed a robust biometric privacy class action defense team whose attorneys serve as counsel in the defense of high-stakes biometric data class litigation.
-In addition to our litigation experience, the members of our biometric privacy class action defense team are also thought leaders in this space—having extensively published and presented on litigation strategy, compliance, and emerging legal trends involving BIPA, as well as similar state biometric laws around the country.
+In addition to litigation experience, our members are also thought leaders in this space—having extensively published and presented on litigation strategy, compliance, and emerging legal trends involving BIPA, as well as similar state biometric laws around the country.

 - Antitrust Counseling & Litigation